prashasth-nair/prashasth-nair/README.md

 - 👨‍💻 All of my projects are available at [**github.com/prashasth-nair**](https://github.com/prashasth-nair).
 Feel free to explore and contribute!

-- 💬 Ask me about **Python, Java, C, HTML, CSS, JavaScript, C#, Kotlin, Rust, Flutter, R Programming**.
+- 💬 Ask me about **Python, Java, C, HTML, CSS, JavaScript, C#, Kotlin, Rust, Flutter, R Programming, PHP, GDScript**.
 I love discussing and sharing knowledge about these technologies.

 - 📫 Reach out to me at **prashasthnair@gmail.com**.
 I'm always open to collaboration and interesting discussions.